Today was not the most exciting day in class due to the fact that I spent much of my time sitting around waiting. We made souffles and choux pastry.

 I’ve done souffles before, both at a chooking class and at home, so they were nothing new to me.
 We made cheese souffles with gruyere, which were not very interesting.
 I also found them to be rather overdone since we didn’t receive much instruction on the timing of the souffles.
 The instructor demoed a chocolate souffle, which I made with another student because I didn’t want to make a whole batch myself.
 The chocolate flavor was not particularly strong and the whole thing was overbaked.
 Everyone’s were overbaked.
 If I wanted a dryish chocolate cake, I would have made a genoise.

 We also made choux pastry as well as pastry cream.
-I had never made choux pastry before and it was very easy.
 The pastry cream gave me some trouble because I had to make it in a aluminum pan.
 Aluminum pans are reactive and you cannot use metal implements in them, so I had to use a wooden spoon to temper my eggs and stir the cream over the heat.
 They looked scrambled – but the instructor said that I just needed to stir more.
 Hmm.
 There were lumps even after I strained the cream.
 It tasted fine, though.

 I took the pastry cream home to fill all my leftover profiteroles.
 In class, we filled our choux creations with sweetened whippped cream.
 I recommend using the whipped cream.
 It’s much easier and tastes great.
 I drizzled my profiteroles with some leftover chocolate syrup, but you can add any kind of chocolate topping or even simply dust the tops with powdered sugar.